iluwatar/java-design-patterns/factory-method/README.md

 * [javax.xml.bind.JAXBContext](https://docs.oracle.com/javase/8/docs/api/javax/xml/bind/JAXBContext.html#createMarshaller--)
 * Frameworks that run application components, configured dynamically at runtime.

-## Consequences
+## Benefits and Trade-offs of Factory Method Pattern

 Benefits:

-* Provides hooks for subclasses, creating flexibility in code.
+* The Factory Method Pattern provides hooks for subclasses, enhancing code flexibility and maintainability.
 * Connects parallel class hierarchies.
 * Eliminates the need to bind application-specific classes into the code.
 The code only deals with the product interface; hence it can work with any user-defined concrete product classes.